trinib/Linux-Bash-Commands/README.md

 </tr>
 <tr>
 <td class="tg-yw4l">||</td>
 <td class="tg-yw4l">The OR operator is used to chain commands.
-It will execute succeeded commands which follows and stops if the preceding command fails.</tr>
+It will execute the first command then stop if successful, if not, it will proceed pass failed commands until one is successful and stop.</tr>
 <tr>
 <td class="tg-yw4l">&&</td>
 <td class="tg-yw4l">The AND operator is used to chain commands.
-It will execute commands only if the first command is successful</td>
+It will execute commands only if the first command is successful and proceed until one fails.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">;</td>